Cystitis - acute

 - Taking a single, daily dose of an antibiotic.
 This dose will prevent infections.

-Follow-up may include urine cultures.
+Follow-up may include urine tests or cultures.
 These tests will make sure the bacterial infection is gone.

 Lifestyle changes may help prevent some urinary tract infections.